 Pennie Enghusen is a Senior Administrative Specialist at Law Enforcement Labor Service (LELS).
 She is responsible for supporting the Legal Team, business agents and members of LELS.
 Prior to her career at LELSS, Pennie worked in the private sector of law, specializing in civil litigation.
 Her most recent legal experience also involved support for an attorney who represented law enforcement personnel.

-Pennie’s post-secondary education involves course in the legal field at Hennepin Technical College.
+Pennie’s post-secondary education involves courses in the legal field at Hennepin Technical College.
 She enjoys spending time with her husband and son, traveling outside activities and relaxing at their cabin in Wisconsin